The Stocks to Avoid in Trump’s New Economy

-Last Tuesday evening, Target Corp.
-(TGT) reported earnings… and they basically missed the broad side of the barn.
+Target Corp.
+(TGT) recently reported earnings… and they basically missed the broad side of the barn.

 That’s unfortunate.
 Target was once a great company and a fantastic stock.
 Maybe it will be again someday… but I don’t think that’s coming anytime soon.

-Note: Editor’s Note: With economic policy poised to make a dramatic turn under the second Trump administration, the old playbook no longer applies.
-The winners of the past decade may become the laggards of tomorrow, and companies built on fragile foundations already showing signs of stress.